HomeEvent Info2025 Project CategoriesCitizen Science

 Friday 6 June - Sunday 29 June 2025 - Citizen Science entry submitted online

 - The project can be one that you have designed yourself or an existing citizen science project that you take part in.
-Think about not only what type of citizen science project your students would like to try, but also what types of projects are feasible for them to do, based on where the school is located and what you’re able to do in your classroom or your school environment, what equipment you will need and reseachers you could collaborate with.
+Think about not only what type of citizen science project your students would like to try, but also what types of projects are feasible for them to do, based on where the school is located and what you’re able to do in your classroom or your school environment, what equipment you will need and researchers you could collaborate with.

 ENTRY FEE: Citizen Science group entries will be charged at $24.00 per entry (no discounts apply)